stIncMale/stincmale.github.io/resume.markdown

     this was used to delete exported streams.
   {% endcomment %}
   * **migrated from JDK 8 to JDK 11**, took me about 1.5 months in case you are curious;
-  * **cluster** &mdash; identified and fixed/mitigated multiple bugs, including replication failures caused by
+  * **cluster**&mdash;identified and fixed/mitigated multiple bugs, including replication failures caused by
     * incorrect inference of the order of replicated changes, here is my [related blog post]({% post_url 2018-07-30-data-replication-pitfall %});
     * broken transaction isolation due to incorrect cache strategy;